Key Takeaways

 Inherited Property

 Many Nashville homeowners inherit properties in neighborhoods like Donelson, Madison, or Antioch that need significant updates.
-Managing renovations from out of state is challenging—cash buyers purchase as-is.
+Managing renovations from out of state is challenging, and cash buyers purchase as-is.

 Downsizing